 - More water resistant

 Disadvantages are that they are a few ounces heavier, we can’t make a dual compartment version, and that it’s not as quick to get into.
 We also can’t make them for most full suspension bikes.
 And of course, they are more expensive to construct.

 It comes with a hydration port in the front of the bag, padding and reinforcement on all frame contact points and a light-colored interior.
 The “side pocket” option is a thin map pocket on the opposite side of the main zipper, useful for snacks, cell phone, maps, etc.

-Seam Sealing: Rolltop bags can be seam sealed for an additional $45.
+Seam Sealing: We are currently only offering DIY seam sealing for $10.
+This includes a slightly different construction method with Xpac binding, plus enough Seam Grip to seal all stitches.
 When seam sealed the bag should be waterproof for rain events, but not for submersion.

 Should I Get Seam Sealing?
 Whether seam sealing is worth it depends on the conditions you’ll be riding in.
 A non-seam sealed rolltop framebag will do a pretty good job of handling most rain events, and the worst case tends to be a slightly damp interior rather than truly wet gear.